avanzosc/mrp-addons/mrp_scheduled_products/README.rst

 With this module there is the possibility to make a plan of consumed products, without confirming the manufacturing order.

+Permission group to make editable scheduled goods, it can be also set in manufacturing configuration.

 Bug Tracker
 ===========